NoeSamaille/sandbox/Installing-Redhat-Openshift-4.3-on-Bare-Metal.md

 > :bulb: To avoid network failure, launch installation on **locale console** or in a **screen**

-> :information_source: Run this on Cli
+> :information_source: Run this on Installer

 ```
 [ ! -z $(command -v screen) ] && echo screen installed || yum install screen -y